 One area in the new Windows 11 that users will like is the account management pane.
 It’s simple to use and easy to manage.

-You can add and remove accounts, and make lots of Windows settings changes from a centralized settings screen.
+You can add and remove accounts and make many Windows settings changes from a centralized screen.

-To get started removing user accounts from Windows 11, follow the steps below.
+To remove user accounts from Windows 11, follow the steps below.

 How to delete user accounts from Windows 11